Hairareb

-Hairareb is a 2019 Namibian drama film directed by Oshoveli Shipoh on his directorial debut.
+Hairareb is a 2019 Namibian drama film directed by Oshoveli Shipoh in his directorial debut.
 The film stars David Ndjavera and Claudine de Groot in the lead roles.
-The plot of the film is loosely based on a novel with the same title written by August C. Bikeur and the titular role was played by the lead actor David Ndjavera.
+The plot of the film is loosely based on a novel with the same title written by August C. Bikeur and the title role was played by the lead actor, David Ndjavera.
 The film was released on 30 August 2019.
-Prior to the release of the film, it was regarded as one of the most anticipated Namibian films of 2019.
-It received critical acclaim from the critics for its narrative, direction and cinematography.
+Before the release of the film, it was regarded as one of the most anticipated Namibian films of 2019.
+It received critical acclaim from the critics for its narrative, direction, and cinematography.

 Production

-The project was announced by newcomer Oshoveli Shipoh as his maiden directorial venture and the principal photography commenced in October 2018 and went on floors continuously until January 2019.
+The project was announced by newcomer Oshoveli Shipoh as his maiden directorial venture, and the principal photography commenced in October 2018 and went on floors continuously until January 2019.
 The official teaser was unveiled in October 2018.
 The portions of the film were mostly shot and set in Okarundu and in Otjimbingwe.
 The film is produced by production studio Ndapunikwa Investments in association with the Namibia Film Commission.
 The official trailer of the film was unveiled on 1 March 2019.